 Develop and implement a tourism strategy which includes the identification of potential opportunities for growth and new tourism products through consultation with stakeholders.

-Activities 2025/26 i Investigate and develop a tourism strategy ii Identify tourism opportunities for Bogan Shire iii Provide and maintain a quality Visitor Information Centre which encourages and supports growth across many sectors of the local economy iv Continue to update, produce and distribute the Bogan Shire Visitors Guide to local businesses and VICs in neighbouring shires v Continue to advertise Nyngan and Bogan Shire in print media, on appropriate websites and via relevant social media platforms i Work with the community and businesses to understand the needs for visitor and short-term accommodation

-Р rovide a welcoming aesthetic for the town.

 Activities 2025/26

+Activities 2025/26 i Investigate and develop a tourism strategy ii Identify tourism opportunities for Bogan Shire iii Provide and maintain a quality Visitor Information Centre which encourages and supports growth across many sectors of the local economy iv Continue to update, produce and distribute the Bogan Shire Visitors Guide to local businesses and VICs in neighbouring shires v Continue to advertise Nyngan and Bogan Shire in print media, on appropriate websites and via relevant social media platforms

-i Investigate options for beautification along approaches to Nyngan and villages and along main roads in Nyngan
+Provide a welcoming aesthetic for the town.
+Activities 2025/26 i Investigate options for beautification along approaches to Nyngan and villages and along main roads in Nyngan